cisocrgroup/pocoweb/frontend/public_html/doc.md

 Create a new user account.
 * [Authorization](#user-content-authorization) is required.
 * Only administrators can create new user accounts.
+* If the `"password"` field in the post data is omitted (or is set to `""` explicitly), the user's password is not changed.

 #### POST data
 ```json